Stat Trek

 Χ2 = [ ( n - 1 ) * s2 ] / σ2

-If we repeated this experiment an infinite number of times, we could obtain a sampling distribution for the chi-square statistic.
+The distribution of the chi-square statistic is called the chi-square distribution.
 The chi-square distribution is defined by the following probability density function:

 Y = Y0 * ( Χ2 ) ( v/2 - 1 ) * e2 / 2